shuxinzhang/avatar-frontend/README.md

 ## Installation and starting

-0.Install the backend support from https://github.com/shuxinzhang/avatar-backend
+0.Install and run the backend from https://github.com/shuxinzhang/avatar-backend

 1.clone this repo and make it a working directory.